htenkod/wireless_apps_rnwf02/apps/basic_cloud_demo/readme.md

 The user can upload the device certificates into the RNWF02 for the TLS client authentication.
 Using this application, most users can connect their Microchip RNWF02 to Azure Cloud/Azure IoT Hub in a few minutes.

-Running the Application
+## Running the Application

-Create a Root of Trust Chain for RNWF Devices
+1. Create a Root of Trust Chain for RNWF Devices

 	The demo applicaiton includes a set of tools in "../apps/azure_cloud/tools" folder.
 It enables easy creation of certificate infrastructure and individual device certificates with very minimal user inputs.

-NOTE:
+>| :exclamation:    Note|

-On Windows Operating Systems, make sure the GitBash is installed to run these tools.
+>|-----------------------------------------|

-These scripts are based on the Azure's Create and Upload Certificates for Testing tutorial.
+>|On Windows Operating Systems, make sure the [GitBash](https://git-scm.com/download/win) is installed to run these tools. |

-Initial Infrastructure
+>|These scripts are based on the Azure's Create and Upload Certificates for Testing tutorial.|

-1.1 Right click and open the GitBash in the tools folder
+1. 1.
+Right click and open the GitBash in the tools folder
 <p align="center"><img width="700" src="../../assets/git_bash_prompt.png"></p>

-1.2 Run the create_initial_setup.sh as shown in the following screenshot.
+1. 2 Run the create_initial_setup.sh as shown in the following screenshot.
 It will request the user to provide the domain suffix and common name for Root CA.
 <p align="center"><img width="700" src="../../assets/init_cert_infra.png"></p>